IBM/codellm-devkit/docs/blog/blog.md

 pip install git+https://github.com/IBM/codellm-devkit.git
 ```

-To understand the potential of CLDK, let’s walkthrough an example of summarizing a java method using a Code LLM with the help of program analysis.
-Since we will be interacting with a CodeLLM in this example, let's downnload and install ```Ollama```, a tool that helps run LLMs locally, from here https://ollama.com/download.
+To understand the potential of CLDK, let’s walkthrough an example of summarizing a Java method using a CodeLLM with the help of program analysis.
+As we will be interacting with a CodeLLM in this example, let's downnload and install `Ollama`, a tool that helps run LLMs locally, from here https://ollama.com/download.

-While any CodeLLM of choice can be used with CLDK, for this example, we will use IBM Granite 8b-instruct CodeLLM.
+Although any CodeLLM of choice can be used with CLDK, for this example, we will use the IBM Granite code 8b-instruct model.
 More information about IBM Granite code models can be found at https://github.com/ibm-granite/granite-code-models.
-Once we have Ollama up and running, let's pull granite model.
+Once we have Ollama up and running, let's pull the Granite model.

 ```bash
 ollama pull granite-code:8b-instruct